143kk/md_notes/java.md

 }
 ```

+When you override a method, the subclass method must have the same signature and return type as in the base class.

-When you override a method, the subclass method must be at least as visible as the superclass method.
+Furthermore, the subclass method must be at least as visible as the superclass method.
 For example, if the superclass method is `public`, then the subclass method must also be declared `public`.

+When you mean to override a method, you can choose to add the `@Override` annotation and the complier will produce an error message if you accidentally overload instead of overriding.

 ### 5.1.3 Subclass Constructors